fybrik/fybrik/docs/IsolationNetworkPolicies.md

 Current “FybrikApplicationSpec” has the “[selector](https://fybrik.io/v1.2/reference/crds/#fybrikapplicationspecselector)” element, which is a combination of “clusterName” and “workloadSelector”.
-Unfortunately, based on this information we can implement only one label based “podSelector”.
+Unfortunately, based on this information we can implement only one label-based “podSelector”.
 Furthermore, for the backward compatibility of the current implementation assumes that a Read scenario should have at least one label, which is not always true.

+Similarly, the "egress.to" element restricts teh outgoing connections.
+In this way we can restrict destinations where a
+module can connect.

 ### Suggetions: